LiamSnow/igloo-device-tree-testing/README.md

 Testing some different methods for storing the device tree in column-wise storage for extremely efficient queries.
-But also fully concurrent, lock-free storage by leveraging atomics.
+Also, fully concurrent, lock-free storage by leveraging atomics.

-It also compares against a best-effort recreation of the old query + device tree system.
+It compares the various methods against a best-effort recreation of the old query + device tree system.

-Basically I'm an idiot and chose a bad storage system for ECS in igloo, this is an implementation that is much more standard.
+The new methods are pretty standard for ECS engines.

 Note: Code is partially AI written.